viezel/TiSocial.Framework/README.md

-# Social.Framework Module
+# TiSocial.Framework Module

 ## Description

-The Social module extends the Appcelerator Titanium Mobile framework with the iOS6 social.framework.
+The TiSocial.Framework Module extends the Appcelerator Titanium Mobile framework with the iOS6 social.framework.
 This enables sharing content to Facebook and Twitter.

 The module is licensed under the MIT license.